NormB/colima-services/wiki/Container-Management.md

 # Container Management

-Comprehensive guide to Docker container operations in the Colima Services environment.
+Comprehensive guide to Docker container operations in the DevStack Core environment.

 ## Table of Contents